Shaikhsadique3/Healthcare_Lab_Intelligence_Dashboard/README.md

 ## Deployment

-This application is deployed live on Render and can be accessed here: [Blood Report Analytics Dashboard](https://blood-report-analytics.onrender.com/)
+This application is deployed live on Render and can be accessed here: [Healthcare Lab Intelligence Dashboard](https://blood-report-analytics.onrender.com/)

 ## Features